Civic Tech Jam

 Civic Tech Jam is a collaborative pitch event where Metro Nashville departments present real challenges they face that could benefit from innovative, technology-driven solutions.
 University faculty and researchers are invited to hear these pitches, provide feedback, and explore opportunities to collaborate on pilot projects.

-The event is October 22, 2:30–4:50 p.m. at Operation Stand Down Tennessee (1125 12th Ave S, Nashville, TN).
-Registration is required, and in-person attendance is now full.
-You do not need to attend Civic Tech Jam in person to participate in the post-event matchmaking.
+The event took place on October 22, 2025 at Operation Stand Down Tennessee (1125 12th Ave S, Nashville, TN).
+You do not need to have attended Civic Tech Jam in person to participate in the post-event matchmaking.
 To receive a recording following the event, please contact us.

 Why are you organizing Civic Tech Jam?